Facebook wins back friends on Wall Street, shares soar

 Citi Investment Research upgraded the stock to "buy" from "neutral".

-Facebook, which reported third-quarter results on Tuesday, said it now gets 14 percent of its advertising revenue from mobile ads, a far bigger increase than mostly skeptical analysts had expected.
+Facebook, which reported third-quarter results on Tuesday, said it now gets 14 percent of its advertising revenue from mobile ads, a far bigger increase than mostly sceptical analysts had expected.

 Mobile advertising has been a key investor concern hanging over Facebook, shaving more than $50 billion off its market value since its IPO.
 The world's largest social network passed 1 billion active users in September but failed to dispel doubts about its mobile strategy.